steffegit/hw3-pcom/README.md

 ### Error Handling

 The client provides clear error messages for invalid input, failed requests, and server errors.
-All network and parsing operations are wrapped in try-catch blocks where appropriate to ensure robustness.
+All network and parsing operations are wrapped in try-catch blocks where appropriate to ensure reliability.

 The error handling could be enhanced by implementing specific handling for all possible server error codes, enabling more detailed and informative error messages.

 ## How to Run

 The project includes the `nlohmann/json` library in its source files, so no additional installation steps are required.

 To build and run the client:
 ```sh
 make
 ./client